 The IVP funded project enabled MDRI engineers to develop two new sensors to wirelessly transmit the users’s exercise movements to a smart phone app to enable both the user and health professional to visualise live data and track progress, providing a motivational tool for rehabilitation.

-Now the project brings together six groups from South Australia, including Flinders University, Flinders Private Hospital, Motherson Innovations, DMG Technology, Gray Advertising and IMRI, in the development and trial of the Maxm Skate product.
+Now the project brings together six groups from South Australia, including Flinders University, Flinders Private Hospital, Motherson, DMG Technology, Gray Advertising and IMRI, in the development and trial of the Maxm Skate product.

 “This collaborative approach to the development of the device has been crucial and would not be possible if not for the MDPP and the openness from industry across SA to work together” said Dr. Liptak.

-MDPP Director, Professor Karen Reynolds says Maxm Skate is a great example of end-user led innovation, utilising Flinders University engineering expertise and partnering with a local manufacturer in Motherson Innovations.
+MDPP Director, Professor Karen Reynolds says Maxm Skate is a great example of end-user led innovation, utilising Flinders University engineering expertise and partnering with a local manufacturer in Motherson.